-Oh shit – the game just changed again.
-Limp Bizkit have emerged from a ten-year hiatus of being popular to drop the video for their pant-tightener of a comeback single "Ready to Go", which features Lil Wayne laying down a guest verse.
-It might seem like an odd combo but Weezy's got form when it comes to terrible rock music, having previously paid more than just lip service to the genre by actually releasing 2009's "nu-rock" family funeral, Rebirth.
+Oh shit—the game just changed again.
+Limp Bizkit has emerged from a ten-year hiatus from being popular to drop the video for their pant-tightener of a comeback single, "Ready To Go," which features Lil Wayne laying down a guest verse.
+It might seem like an odd combo, but Weezy's got form when it comes to terrible rock music, having previously paid more than just lip service to the genre by actually releasing 2009's nu-rock family funeral, Rebirth.

 This shot shows Fred stopping to meet some fans.
-These particular ones don't definitely drive forklifts for a living, but they probably do, in the same way that not all lorry drivers are serial killers.
-And if you think that was snarky, intellectual snobbery, belt up, it's only getting worse from here.
+These particular ones don't definitely drive forklifts for a living, but they probably do, in the same way that not all cab drivers are serial killers.
+If you think that was snarky, intellectual snobbery, belt up.
+It's only getting worse from here.

 On paper, three-day-old grey stubble and a quilted MCA tribute hoodie made by his road manager's wife for her Etsy site are not a winning combination.
 In real life, it's just as awful as it is on paper.